OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/installation/installGuide.md

 This guide walks you through installing OpenOlat Version 17.2.x or newer on a local GNU/Linux or similar system using _Tomcat 10.1_, _Java 17_ and _PostgreSQL 12_.
 If you already have an up and running installation, see our [Update Guide](updateGuide.md)

-_If you really want to install OpenOlat using MySQL as database, have a look at the [Special topics -> MySQL DB section](mysql.md) and try mixing it with the informations found in here.
+_If you really want to install OpenOlat using MySQL as database, have a look at the [Special topics -> MySQL DB section](mysql.md) and try mixing it with the information found in here.
 Please keep in mind that this is not recommended._

 ## Create a user for OpenOlat

 The username is `openolat` in this guide with home directory in `/home/openolat/`.
-From here onwards do everything as the user `openolat` (unless pointed out differently).
+From here onwards, do everything as the user `openolat` (unless pointed out differently).
 To create the user, you can simply use the command

 	useradd -m -s /bin/bash openolat